 - Court orders and binding arbitration decisions: CheaterReport.com emphasizes that they “value First Amendment rights,” making it known that removal is by no means an easy process.
 They require injured users to provide them with a court order or binding arbitration decision before removing any defamatory or false content.

-- Partnership with InternetReputationControl.com: Although CheaterReport.com provides users with an actionable resource of recourse for removing information by listing InternetReputationControl.com as their arbitration service provider, there is no actual evidence they aren’t partnered with them for-profit.
+- Partnership with InternetReputationControl.com: Although CheaterReport.com provides users with an actionable resource of recourse for removing information by listing InternetReputationControl.com as their arbitration service provider, it’s not always as simple as contacting them.
 CheaterReport.com’s “Contact Us” page reads, “…we participate in the arbitration service provided by Internet Reputation Control, Inc., an independent company and we do not receive money for removals,” however, there have been instances with other user-generated content platforms in the past who have lied about having no financial interest.
 That’s not to say this is the case here, but it’s important to approach these websites with caution.
 As CheaterReport.com hints at only one avenue of removal, through InternetReputationControl.com, it casts a light on potential underlying financial incentives and a conflict of interest, instead of promoting a positive and safe posting platform with numerous accessible removal methods.

 CheaterReport.com fails to take into account any of the above protections or guidelines, allowing for anonymous sign-up and unverified information, thus creating a safe-haven for malicious posters and defamatory content.
 All it takes is for one malicious user to permanently alter or tarnish your reputation, therefore it’s important to act as soon as possible.

 Hesitation could lead to malicious and defamatory information spreading further, embedding itself into other websites, and complicating the removal process.
 Act now, and call Aaron and his team at (216) 373-7706, or schedule a meeting online by filling out our online contact form.